foerstj/sumcol/README.md

 Damage: based on caster's level with slight variation corresponding to the creature's properties.
 (Factors 0.9 and 1.1 applied for min and max damage respectively.)\
 Only slight variation here with factors between 0.8 and 1.2 because damage affects XP balancing!
 Miniboss scrolls get an additional +0.2 damage factor on top of that of their base creature.\
 Defense & Health: based on caster's level with variations corresponding to the creature's properties.
 Miniboss scrolls get 3x the health of their base creature.\
-Level (melee/ranged/CM): based on caster's level.\
+Level (melee/ranged/CM): based on caster's level, with a dip around level 50, to match the strength of original summons.
+(Since LoA, creature level is part of damage calculations.)\
 Strength/Dexterity/Intelligence: based on caster's level.\
 Mana: based on caster's level.